truecodersio/docusaurus_portal/docs/js/js-fetch-api-exercise.md

    - Update the image element's `src` attribute to `res.data.images.original.url`
      - The giphy response returns many urls, so feel free to learn more about the others
    - Reset the value of the search input element
+   - Reset the feedback `p`'s text content
+     - This will hide previous errors on subsequent successful fetch requests by the user
 2. Below the `console.error` statement in the `catch` method
    - display the resolved failure object's `message` property as the text content of the selected feedback `p` from the DOM